norachams/Norachams/README.md

 🌱 enthusiastic in web developement, software engineering, machine learning and AI.

-🔭 In the summer I was a web developer intern at Klick Hleath.
+🔭 In the summer I was a web developer intern at Klick Health.
 I am currently an MLH prep fellow.